 The EPIC Site File Generation tool uses the FORTRAN programs stored under \${FESTC_HOME}/epic/util/siteCreate.
 This tool generates EPIC site files for the selected grid cells with the minimum crop acreage limit criterion.
 It also creates 21 crop directories with a crop site list file that is to be used in the other tools.
+As simulations are performed, irrigated and rainfed results are maintained as separate subdirectories under the overall crop directory.
 Figure 11 displays the tool interface for the test_case scenario.
 As explained in Section 4.2, users can change the Minimum Crop Acres if the 40-acre limit is too large for their modeling domain's grid cells.

 Figure 11.
-The EPIC Site File Generation interface for the test_case scenario.
+The EPIC Site File Generation interface for the test case scenario.